fusioncharts/dev_centre_docs/advanced-charting/annotations/creating-annotations/introduction.md

 This article:

-* <a href="/advanced-chart-configurations/annotations/creating-annotations/introduction.html#annotation-items">Tells you about the different types of annotation items available</a>
+* <a href="/advanced-chart-configurations/annotations/creating-annotations/introduction#annotation-items" class="smoth-scroll">Tells you about the different types of annotation items available</a>

-* <a href="/advanced-chart-configurations/annotations/creating-annotations/introduction.html#objects-used-to-create-annotations">Describes the objects used to create annotations</a>
+* <a href="/advanced-chart-configurations/annotations/creating-annotations/introduction#objects-used-to-create-annotations" class="smoth-scroll">Describes the objects used to create annotations</a>

 ## Annotation Items